 What sort of dialogue existed between Red Vienna and Moscow, in those years after the collapse of the Romanov and Habsburg dynasties?
 We will look at socialist housing and propaganda projects that seem to take inspiration from the East.

+The Red Army made a large contribution and sacrifice in liberating Europe during the second world war.
 What was life like during the Soviet occupation of north Vienna, in the post-war years?
-Why did they leave Austria 40 years before the Soviet Union (and US) pulled out of Germany?
+Why did the USSR leave Austria 40 years before pulling out of Germany?

-We will briefly explore Vladimir Putin and his influence on Europe now, but this walk is more interested in the people and culture than spies and fake news.
+We will briefly explore Vladimir Putin and his influence on Europe now, but this walk is more interested in the people and culture than spies, hacking and fake news.

 We believe that dialogue and curiosity will always be preferable to hate and frontiers.
 Let’s find out what we share, between Moscow and Vienna.

-No registration possible – just be there on time.
+No registration possible – just be there on time

 Walk leaders: Yulia Belinskaya (Wien/St Petersburg) and Eugene Quinn (Wien/London)